Budyysta/Budyysta/README.md

 # Salve !

-Welcome to my Github Profile, i Hope You Like it.
+Welcome to my Github Profile, I   hope You like it.

 This is the basis for tests, studies and other things that I will do, i try some random things in C, C#, Py and JS.